Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Motivation

-To describe and explore the use of Cognition Envelopes, we start by presenting a concrete application within the sUAS SAR domain where a {\it Clue Analysis Pipeline} (CAP) is used to manage visual clues, such as discarded items or footprints, that are detected by sUAS during a search.
-The CAP utilizes multi-modal foundational models to analyze the captured image of a clue, determine its relevance, and plan a subsequent action.
-We integrate two safeguards into our Cognition Envelope.
+To describe and explore the use of Cognition Envelopes, we start by presenting a concrete application within the sUAS SAR domain where a {\it Clue Analysis Pipeline} (CAP) is used to manage visual clues, such as discarded items or footprints detected by sUAS during a search.
+The CAP utilizes multi-modal foundational models to analyze the captured image of a clue, determine its relevance, and plan a subsequent action, $d$.
+We integrate two safeguards into our Cognition Envelope, which together serve as our \textit{external semantic validator}, $M$.
 The first is a Probability-Based SAR Model ({\it \psar}) that computes the probability of a lost person being found in any given area of the search region at a given stage of an unfolding mission.
 The second is a simple Mission Cost Evaluator (MCE) that examines the cost of executing a search plan.
-Together, the \psar and the MCE are responsible for assessing, and potentially constraining plans, generated by the CAP.
-Our worked example from the SAR domain, not only illustrates the use of a Cognition Envelope in practice, but also serves as a vehicle for exploring the Software Engineering challenges involved in developing such systems, including requirements elicitation, architectural design, validation, and edge-based deployment under resource constraints.
+Together, the \psar and the MCE are responsible for semantically assessing, and potentially constraining plans, generated by the CAP.
+Our worked example from the SAR domain not only illustrates the use of a Cognition Envelope in practice, but also serves as a vehicle for exploring the Software Engineering challenges involved in developing such systems, spanning requirements elicitation, architectural design, validation, and edge-based deployment under resource constraints.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:clues} presents the LLM/VLM pipeline that supports clue analysis.
-Sections~\ref{sec:cognition_envelope} and~\ref{sec:validation} describe and evaluate the use of a Cognition Envelope, including an assessment of its generalizability.
-Section~\ref{sec:roadmap} outlines a set of open Software Engineering challenges, and Sections~\ref{sec:related}–\ref{sec:conclusions} discuss related work, threats to validity, and conclusions.